Writesonic: Technology and features

-Beyond content generation, the platform includes features for content strategy, optimization, and management.
+The platform also includes features for content strategy, optimization, and management.
 It makes use of large language models such as GPT-5, Claude Opus 4.1, and Claude Sonnet 4.5, in combination with proprietary workflows for fact-checking, internal linking, and content structure optimization.

+By mid-2026, Writesonic had repositioned itself primarily as an "AI Search Growth Engine," presenting AI visibility monitoring and optimization as its core offering rather than a supplementary feature to its original content-generation tools.
+The platform tracks brand visibility across AI search platforms including ChatGPT, Claude, Gemini, Google AI Overviews, Microsoft Copilot, Grok, Perplexity, DeepSeek, and Meta AI, and provides tools to identify and act on content, citation, and technical gaps affecting AI visibility.
+The company states it holds SOC 2 Type II, GDPR, and HIPAA compliance certifications and is hosted on Microsoft Azure.